 Introduction

-At xFusion, we care for the end user who will use the system by giving utmost importance to the following:
+At xFusion, we are considerate of the end user who will be using the system by giving importance to the answers of the following questions:

-What a human user would want to see in the system?
+What will a human user want to see in the system?

 What will make him feel at ease while interacting with the system?

-What safety features would he expect and what would make him feel safe while providing his personal data?
+What safety features would he expect and what would make him feel safe when providing his personal data?

-What flexibilities will he look for in order to use the system (for example using a small device or a laptop etc.)?
+What flexibilities will he look for in order to use the system (for example, using a small device or a laptop)?

-Today’s user interacts a lot with the web in day to day life.
-How can he relate to his usage of the system to the day to day web experience he has?
+Today’s user typically interacts a lot with the web in day-to-day life.
+How can he relate his usage of the system to the day-to-day web experience he has?

 Approach

-Following the same approaches mentioned above, we designed the SafeKids system.
-The design process included the following 3 levels at a high level:
+Following the approache mentioned above, we designed the SafeKids system.
+The design process included the following three phases at a high level:

-Inspiration Phase: In this phase we started with talking to real users and learnt directly from the them about understanding their needs and expectations.
-This included several in person sessions with the focus group that consisted of real users.
+Inspiration Phase: In this phase we held in-person sessions with a focus group that consisted of real users and learned about their needs and expectations.

-Ideation Phase: This phase, our design team put together the scree mockups and prototypes which are then shared with the users for their feedback.
-We followed an Agile approach where the screens were shared as they were built in to receive early on feedback.
+Ideation Phase: In this phase, our design team put together the screen mockups and prototypes which were then shared with the focus group for their feedback.
+We followed an Agile approach where the screens were shared as they were built, in order to receive initial feedback.
 We went through several iterations of the Agile design and feedback process until our design was signed off by the users.
 Summarized below are the detais of this phase:

 Used an iterative approach, where feedback informed subsequent work or versions of the prototype